A Guide to Vinyl Fabric

 If you’re looking for a durable, weather-proof, easy-to-clean fabric for your boat, patio, awning, or even your home, you might want to consider vinyl.
 Vinyl fabrics come in a variety of types, textures and colors and are designed for a wide array of uses, all with the same great durability.
 In this fabric guide, we’re going to take a closer look at this ultra-strong synthetic fabric.

 Polyvinyl chloride (or PVC) was first created in 1872 by a German chemist, Eugen Baumann.
-Baumann never patented his discovery and therefore PVC was never patented until 1913 when another German, Friedrich Klatte, devised a new method for the polymerization of vinyl using sunlight.
-Vinyl was largely considered useless however, until 1926 when a researcher at BF Goodrich, Waldo Semon accidentally invented plasticized polyvinyl chloride.
+Baumann never patented his discovery; therefore PVC was never patented until 1913 when another German, Friedrich Klatte, devised a new method for the polymerization of vinyl using sunlight.
+However, vinyl was largely considered useless until 1926, when a researcher at BF Goodrich, Waldo Semon, accidentally invented plasticized polyvinyl chloride.
 Semon was trying to create an adhesive to bond rubber to steel when he stumbled upon this new and improved version of PVC instead.

 Vinyl was first used in shock absorber seals and grew in popularity during World War II when rubber was scarce.
 It worked so well as a wire covering on Navy ships that researchers started developing more commercial applications for vinyl.
 Today, about 60 percent of vinyl produced is used by the construction industry, but it’s also used for packaging, transportation and textiles.